Oxford Brookes University: Transport

-BrookesBus is a public bus service operated under contract by the Oxford Bus Company which operates between all Brookes campuses and student halls in Oxford.
-In 2014, Oxford Bus introduced a fleet of 20 new buses with flywheel energy storage on the BrookesBus service.
+BrookesBus was a public bus service operated under contract by the Oxford Bus Company which operated between all Brookes campuses and student halls in Oxford.
+University students and staff were able to obtain a BrookesKey, which offered discounted travel on Oxford Bus Company local services.
+This also included an Inclusive Travel Pass for full-time students, offering free travel on BrookesBus operated services.